 The Puffy has a medium feel.
 This means it will not put much pressure on the protruding parts of your body.
 Moreover, thanks to the cradling effect of the foam layers, this mattress can help reduce pressure points by gently hugging your body.

-Best for Multiple Firmness Levels - Winkbed
+Best Chiropractor Recommended Mattress for Back Pain - Winkbed